Cody Carpenter

-John Cody Carpenter, Jr (born May 7, 1984) is an American musician and composer.
+John Cody Carpenter (born May 7, 1984) is an American musician and composer.
 He is the son of film director John Carpenter and actress Adrienne Barbeau.
-Carpenter is mostly known for his work with his godfather and musician Daniel Davies, as well as his various solo projects.
+Carpenter is mostly known for his work with Daniel Davies, as well as his various solo projects.

 Early life

 Carpenter was born on May 7, 1984, in Los Angeles, California, U.S..
 He began taking piano lessons at a young age, and was always surrounded by instruments at both his mother's and father's house, who had separated shortly after his birth.

 Carpenter started writing music at age 13, but admits he "didn't write anything of quality until I was into my mid-20s".
 He has been referred to by his middle name 'Cody' since birth to avoid confusion with his father.

 Career

 With John Carpenter

 Carpenter's first major musical contributions were to Vampires (1998) and Ghosts of Mars (2001), where he is credited as playing keyboards.

 In 2005 and 2006, Carpenter composed and performed the soundtrack to both "Cigarette Burns" and "Pro-Life", John Carpenter's two episodes in Showtime's Masters of Horror anthology television series.

 2015 saw the release of Lost Themes, the first musical collaboration of Carpenter, his father, and Daniel Davies.
 The trio continued to work together with 2016's Lost Themes II, after which they embarked on a European and North American tour, performing popular themes from John Carpenter's films and material from both Lost Themes albums.
 In 2017, the trio re-recorded a number of John Carpenter's best-known movie themes in for Anthology: Movie Themes 1974-1998.

 In 2018, both Carpenters and Davies composed the score for Halloween (2018), and Lost Themes III in 2021.
 In 2022, they also composed the score for the remake Firestarter.
 Lost Themes IV was released in May of 2024.